|LBM Dates Events Brief History Meeting House Letting Library Catalogue Report|

 Meetings for Worship:

-Our Meetings last for an hour on Sundays and 45 minutes on Thursdays.
+Our Meetings last for an hour on Sundays and 30 minutes on Thursdays.
+(Stay on for shared lunch)

 All are welcome: refreshments with opportunities for questions and conversation afterwards.